Xhynk/content-mask/readme.txt

 Stable tag: 1.1.4.1
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Link to external content without forwarding users and without setting up domain forwards with domain masks.
+Embed or link to external content on any Page, Post, or Custom Post Type without the need to use complicated domain forwarding or domain masks.

 == Description ==